exyte/Chat/README.md

 `swipeActions`'s parameters:
 - `edge` - either the leading or trailing edge of the Message
 - `performsFirstActionWithFullSwipe` - if true, a full swipe will trigger the first `SwipeAction` provided in the `items` list
 - `items` - list of `SwipeAction`s to include

-## Small view builders:
-These use `AnyView`, so please try to keep them easy enough
-- `betweenListAndInputViewBuilder` - content to display in between the chat list view and the input view
-- `mainHeaderBuilder` - a header for the whole chat, which will scroll together with all the messages and headers
-- `headerBuilder` - date section header builder

-## Modifiers
-`isListAboveInputView` - messages table above the input field view or not
-`showDateHeaders` - show section headers with dates between days, default is `true`
-`isScrollEnabled` - forbid scrolling for messages' `UITableView`
+### makes sense only for built-in message view
+`avatarSize` - the default avatar is a circle, you can specify its diameter here
-`showMessageMenuOnLongPress` - turn menu on long tap on/off
+`tapAvatarClosure` - closure to call on avatar tap
-`showNetworkConnectionProblem` - display network error on/off
-`keyboardDismissMode` - set keyboard dismiss mode for the chat list (.interactive, .onDrag, or .none), default is .none
+`showMessageTimeView` - show timestamp in a corner of the message
+`messageLinkPreviewLimit` - limit the maximum number of link previews per message
+`linkPreviewsEnabled` - enable or disable message link previews globally
+`shouldShowPreviewForLink` - provide custom logic to decide whether a specific URL should show a preview
+`setMessageFont` - pass custom font to use for messages
+`messageUseMarkdown` - use markdown (e.g. ** to make something bold) or not
+`messageUseStyler` - pass a function that converts the message's `String` to the styled `AttributedString`

+### makes sense only for built-in input view
+`setAvailableInputs` - construct an array of these:
+    - `.text`
+    - `.media`
+    - `.audio`
+    - `.giphy`
+`setRecorderSettings` - customize audio recorder settings
 `assetsPickerLimit` - set a limit for MediaPicker built into the library
-`setMediaPickerSelectionParameters` - a struct holding MediaPicker selection parameters (assetsPickerLimit and others like mediaType, selectionStyle, etc.).
+`setMediaPickerSelectionParameters` - a struct holding MediaPicker selection parameters (selection limit, media type, selection style, etc.)
+`setMediaPickerParameters` - configure low-level MediaPicker parameters
-`orientationHandler` - handle screen rotation
+`orientationHandler` - handle screen rotation during media picking

-`enableLoadMore(offset: Int, handler: @escaping ChatPaginationClosure)` - when user scrolls to `offset`-th message from the end, call the handler function, so the user can load more messages.
-NOTE: New messages won't appear in the chat unless it's scrolled up to the very top - it's an optimization.

-### Customize default UI
+### Customize default colors and images
 You can use `chatTheme` to customize colors and images of default UI.
 You can pass all/some colors and images:

 ```swift